peritext/peritext/specification/sections/doc-meta_syntax.md

 ## Properties lateral propagation

-Modulo is supposed to be smart and disseminate similar metadata accross metadata domains if not specified otherwise.
+Modulo is supposed to be smart and **disseminate similar metadata accross metadata domains** if not specified otherwise.
 For example, the "title" property should automatically spread to "dublincore:title", "og:title", "twitter:title" ... if not specified otherwise later on in the metadata file.

-See assets/modulo metadata model to see the WIP lateral propagation table.
+See source's ``src/core/models/metadataModel.json`` to see the WIP lateral propagation system.

 ## Todolist